Paddy Ladd: Early life

 Ladd was born in 1952 in Windsor, Berkshire to working class parents who had struggled for a long time to have children.
 He has a younger brother.
 Ladd was taught to read and write by his mother before he started school.
 She enrolled Ladd at a local hearing school, defying a doctor who had told her to send him to a residential school in Manchester.
 Ladd's mother died from cancer when he was 8, having been ill for 6 years, and his father raised the two children on his own, working seven days a week to support them.
 Ladd remembers his father being scolding and emotionally distant.

 Following the death of his mother, Ladd's father moved the family from Windsor to a small village near Swindon, Wiltshire where he attended another mainstream primary school.
 His experience there was not enjoyable and negatively affected his self-esteem.

-At his boys only secondary school, Paddy enjoyed playing football, but felt isolated from his peers.
-Ladd had a deep connection to music growing up, in a way that he didn't with people.

 At age 18, Ladd went to Reading University to study English literature.
 Having to rely on lip-reading, he had trouble following the lectures.
-While at university, he became politically aware and whole outlook on life radically changed.